Esri/offline-editor-js/README.md

 4) Return online when you want to resync edits.

-This workflow is supported for intermittent (or partial) offline and full offline.
+This workflow is supported for intermittent offline and full offline.
 There are samples in the `/samples` directory for both use cases.
-For more information on the differences between check out this [blog post](http://www.andygup.net/going-offline-with-html5-and-javascript-part-1/).
+For more information on the differences between intermittent and full offline check out this [blog post](http://www.andygup.net/going-offline-with-html5-and-javascript-part-1/).

 Full offline requires the use of an [application manifest](https://developer.mozilla.org/en-US/docs/HTML/Using_the_application_cache) to allow for browser reloads and restarts while offline.
 The application manifest lets you store .html, .js, .css and image files locally.
+There is also a [wiki doc](https://github.com/Esri/offline-editor-js/wiki/Working-with-Application-Cache) to help you learn more about using the cache with this library.

 __Attachment Support__: Attachments are supported with some limitations.
 See documentation [here](./doc/attachments.md)